Writing your research proposal

 In this case you should provide a two to three page description of a research project that you have already undertaken, as a means of complementing information given in the application form.
 If you are in any doubt as to what is appropriate please contact us on the following email address: Education.PhD@ed.ac.uk All doctoral proposals submitted as part of an application will be run through plagiarism detection software.

-All applicants are encouraged to use the template form below for their research proposal.
-This research proposal can then be submitted online as part of your PhD application.
+All applicants for a PhD or MSc by Research are required to submit a research proposal as part of their application.
+Applicants must use the template form below for their research proposal.
+This research proposal should then be submitted online as part of your application.
+Please use Calibri size 11 font size and do not change the paragraph spacing (single, with 6pt after each paragraph) or the page margins.